-Cloud computing consolidates the system infrastructure for the Ohio Board of Regents and its education technology partners OhioLINK, eStudent Services, the Ohio Supercomputer Center, eTech Ohio and OARnet.
+Cloud computing consolidates the system infrastructure for the Ohio Department of Higher Education and its education technology partners OhioLINK, eStudent Services, the Ohio Supercomputer Center, eTech Ohio and OARnet.

 Because it is Internet based, cloud computing provides shared resources, software and information to computers and other devices on-demand, like electricity.
 The result is more cost-effective, advanced, robust and stable services.

 As OARnet's latest shared services enterprise, cloud computing allows the University System of Ohio to save or avoid costs totaling $3.7 million for hardware, software and staff.